haddocking/haddocking.github.io/education/biomolecular-simulations-2020/Metadynamics_tutorial/index.md

 Since it could take up to 10 minutes before the files (`COLVAR.X` and `HILLS.X` within the `meta/repX` folder) are written, in the following you can use pre-generated files to analyze the trajectory.
 Among them, the most important ones are the files `COLVAR.X`, reporting the values of the CVs sampled by the system during the simulation.
 Thus, this file allows to assess to what extent the sampling was enhanced within the CVs space.
+Also in case you are unable to start the run don't worry.
+It might depend on the specific setup of your machine.
+From now on you will however use pre-calculated data.

 In this section, we will analyze the MD trajectories mainly in terms of structural variation of the BS compared to the